awslabs/gluonts/docs/tutorials/forecasting/extended_tutorial.md

 type(train_tf)
 ```

 As expected, the output is another iterable object.
 We can easily examine what is contained in an entry of the transformed dataset.
-When `is_train=True` in the transformation, the `InstanceSplitter` iterates over the transformed dataset and cuts windows by selecting randomly a time series and a starting point on that time series (this "randomness" is defined by the `train_sampler`).
+The `InstanceSplitter` iterates over the transformed dataset and cuts windows by selecting randomly a time series and a starting point on that time series (this "randomness" is defined by the `instance_sampler`).